 #pragma STDC FENV_FLT_EVAL_METHOD width

 I would like to add support for this also, but it's not in this patch.
+In the WG14 document, the standard widths are 0,1,2 representing source, double and extended precision.
+Negative values of width are reserved for the implementation.

 The ICL option with description of semantics is at this url, https://software.intel.com/content/www/us/en/develop/documentation/cpp-compiler-developer-guide-and-reference/top/compiler-reference/compiler-options/compiler-option-details/floating-point-options/fp-model-fp.html